 • To touch people’s heads is not recommended since this is your highest part of the body and might be seen as an insult.
 Rubbing the head of a child might be ok but only if you know the people well.

 • If you in any situation need to complain about anything, do this in a polite way.
-Losing temper or raising the voice is considered very impolite and it might end up in people just ignore you and you will not be able to solve the situation at all.
+Losing your temper or raising your voice is considered very impolite and it might end up in people just ignoring you and you will not be able to solve the situation at all.
 This does in any way not mean that you should not confront any problems but do it right.

 Thailand Travel Guide: Top Attractions

 Thailand’s unique culture and history are one main reason that attracts people all around the world.
 The wonderful Buddhist temples all along the country make it a famous tourist place for Buddhists at the same time Thailand has lots of natural resources that are most famous.